 - Continuously facilitating a supportive and open dialogue

-– Reviewing current policies and asking for feedback
+- Reviewing current policies (performance and well-being policies for example) and asking for feedback